Sushmitha-93/CMPE-275-StackOverflow-Clone/README.md

 # Distributed StackOverflow-Clone
 This project is a clone of the Stack Overflow website, meticulously designed for distributed scalability.
-The backbone of our system is a robust backend seamlessly integrated with Redis Cache, ensuring rapid data retrieval and response times.
-To manage concurrent interactions effectively, we've implemented Kafka messaging, enabling smooth communication between various parts of the application.
-This combination of technologies creates a high-performance and scalable platform, capable of handling a substantial user load with ease.
+The backbone of our system is a robust backend seamlessly integrated with **Redis Cache**, ensuring rapid data retrieval and response times.
+To manage concurrent interactions effectively, we've implemented **Kafka** messaging, enabling smooth communication between various parts of the application.
+This combination of technologies creates a high-performance and scalable platform, **capable of handling a substantial user load with ease**.

 ## Table of Contents
 - [Tech Stack](#tech-stack)